rafi16jan/universal-chroot/README.md

 Setup scripts:

 ```
-#And then navigate to your favorite bin directory
+#Navigate to your favorite bin directory
 cd /usr/local/bin
 #Make a soft link (shortcut) of your scripts file
 ln -s /var/chroot/scripts/* ./ #remember /var/chroot can be different